 Putting it All Together

-Pick the Best Vehicle for Your Road Trip
+Pick the Best Vehicle For Your Road Trip

 If your vehicle is a larger SUV that consumes a lot of fuel, it’s possible that renting a smaller more economical car could be more practical and money saving in the long run.
 Planning on a cold weather destination?
 Then an all wheel drive or a four wheel drive might be the best bet.

 Other factors that might affect what vehicle you take on your road trip is: how many people are going?
 Do you have room for everyone and their luggage?
 How much equipment do you need?
 In some cases, a rental might be the better option.

-Making a Budget
+Make a Road Trip Budget

 Even if you’ve never tent camped before or don’t have all the camping equipment you need, many items can be purchased for less than what it would cost for one or two nights for a family in a hotel.

 Southerner Says: Google Sheets is a great resource and tool for free spreadsheets.
-There are some premade templates for budgets or your can create your own.
+There are some pre-made templates for budgets or your can create your own.
 Creating them in Google means they can be shared with other people going on your road trip easily too.

 Road Trip Music